thisismypassport/myinput/README.md

-# myinput
+# MyInput
-Allows mapping Keyboard/Mouse keys to a Virtual Controller on a per-app basis, without having to install any drivers.
+Allows mapping Keyboard/Mouse keys to a Virtual Controller (Gamepad) on a per-game basis, without having to install any drivers.

 Can also remap Keyboard/Mouse keys to other Keyboard/Mouse keys.

-Currently not user-friendly, but functional.

 [You can find the latest release (MyInput_Windows.zip) here.](https://github.com/thisismypassport/myinput/releases/)